Barry Island Pleasure Park

 Barry Island Pleasure Park is an amusement park situated on the coast at Barry Island in the Vale of Glamorgan, about 10 mi south west of the capital city Cardiff, Wales.
-The park opened annually at weekends from Easter onwards and daily during the school summer holidays, until the first weekend in September.

-Barry Island contains shops, bars and restaurants.
-The Pleasure Park was once famous for its Scenic Railway which dominated half of the site in the mid-20th century, but was partially destroyed in a gale in 1973 before being dismantled.
-Many of the scenic railway's beams were used in the building of the Log Flume ride, which was one of the park's most popular attractions.
+The park opens annually at weekends from Easter onwards and daily during the school summer holidays, until the first weekend in September.

-The Pleasure Park had over thirty attractions and rides.
-However lack of investment in the park resulted in the majority of these being removed, notably the Viper rollercoaster and the Log Flume.
-Park entrance is free of charge.
+The pleasure park is located opposite the sandy beachfront at Barry and contains a variety of amusements including fairground rides, attractions & food outlets.
+The surrounding area, known locally as "Barry Island", contains a further variety of shops, bars and restaurants.

-Several Amusement arcades are located around the pleasure park.
+There are also several amusement arcades located around the park.